folder with pooled trust written on it

 The use of a pooled income trust is an essential tool allowing seniors to remain in the community and age in place, without the loss of their monthly income.

-If you or your loved one is interested in qualifying for Medicaid with the use of a pooled income trust, please reach out to Hollis Laidlaw & Simon P.C. for a complimentary consultation.
+If you or your loved one is interested in qualifying for Medicaid with the use of a pooled income trust, please reach out to Laidlaw & Simon for a complimentary consultation.

 ** The New York State Department of Health (DOH) has issued the resource and income allowances for 2024, which remain the same as 2023.
 These resource and allowance limits will remain in effect until the Federal Poverty Levels are released for 2024.